Ametek-HKP-Code-Examples/IDEA_Drive_DLL_API_VB.NET/ReadMe.txt

 See the IDEADriveDLLCommandList xlsx file (MS Excel spreadsheet).
 This document contains a list of all DLL API functions, parameter data types, examples, etc.
 For IDEA Drive specific command structure and information, see the IDEA Drive Communications Manual for more details.

-See the EULA.rtf file for our licensing agreement on all the software contained in this repo.
+See the EULA.rtf file for our licensing agreement on all the software contained in this repository.